Tox-Archive/Tox-STS/STS.md

 ##Avatars

+__Clients should offer support for avatars, but it is not mandatory.__

 Clients should allow user to have own avatar and see friend's avatars.

 Avatars are PNG images with a maximum size of (2^16) bytes, enforced by client.